coreyp/The-Bezos-Post-Conflict-of-Interest-Crayon/README.md

 > Employees must promptly and fully disclose to their managers any circumstances they become aware of that could possibly be viewed as creating a conflict of interest, even if the individual employee does not believe that his/her objectivity is being compromised in any way by those circumstances.

 Bezos's business holdings are far, far greater than those of the newspaper's previous owners, as are his lobbying efforts.
 The *Post*'s coverage demands a new degree of scrunity, especially when it covers stories which could affect the fortunes of its new owner.

+I explained more about my rationale for creating the Conflict-of-Interest Crayon [on my website, here](http://coreypein.net/blog/2013/08/07/bezos-post-conflicts-of-interest).

 ###Crayon colors